opendevtools/supreme-ts/README.md

 ### `react <name> [flags]`

-Creates a React app using `create-react-app` with the provided name.
+Create a React app using `create-react-app` with the provided name.

 **Supported flags:**